|SIYE Time:13:15 on 13th August 2022|

 ‘Pleased to meet you, Jacqui.’
 Percy shook my hand rather nervously.

 ‘My turn, Perce,’ the one-eared man said as he elbowed Percy aside.
 ‘Did you guess about Audrey, or were you told?
 I’m George; do you know who my missus is?’
-George was the shortest of the brothers, apart from Charlie.
-He shook my hand warmly; I tried to concentrate on his cheery smile and ignore his missing ear, which kept drawing my eye.
-It wasn’t easy, but he seemed to be a jolly type of man, so I risked teasing him.
+Other than Charlie, George was the shortest of the brothers.
+This was the creator of the cleaning towel.
+He didn’t look like an inventor.
+He shook my hand warmly; I tried to concentrate on his cheery smile and to ignore his missing ear, which kept drawing my eye.
+It wasn’t easy, but he seemed to be a jolly type, so I risked teasing him.

-‘You’re married to Angelina, who thinks you’re boring and wants to run away with Charlie,’ I told him.
+‘You’re married to Angelina.
+She thinks you’re boring and wants to run away with Charlie,’ I told him.
 He looked at me in stunned surprise for a second, and then he burst out laughing.

-‘I’m Bill Weasley,’ he said.
+‘I’m Bill,’ he said.
+He glanced over his shoulder at the two boys on the rope swing.
 ‘James and your son certainly seem to have hit it off, don’t they?
 They remind me a bit of Ron and Harry, sticking together like glue, through thick and thin.’

-I found him difficult to talk to and I didn’t know where to look.
-It was difficult not to stare at Bill’s scars; they reminded me of the claw marks on Harry’s chest.
-I tried to concentrate on the other side of his face and realised what a good-looking man he’d once been.
+It had been difficult to ignore George’s missing ear, but it was impossible to ignore Bill’s scars as they were across his face.
+They reminded me of the claw marks on Harry’s chest.
+I tried to concentrate on the less-scarred side of his face and realised what a good-looking man he’d once been.

-‘That’s me, Ron Weasley,’ the final brother said as he shook my hand.
-‘Except Harry and me were eleven when we met, not four, Bill.’
+‘And I’m Ron,’ the tallest of Ginny’s brothers said as he strolled over from the swing and shook my hand.
+He turned to his brother.
+‘Except Harry and me were eleven when we first met, Bill, not four.’

-‘It’s time to go, Henry,’ I told my son.
+‘It’s time for us to go, Henry,’ I told my son.
 He looked unhappy about it, but I caught his eye and glanced towards Harry and Ginny.
 Thankfully, for once, he caught my hint.

 ‘Thank you for lettin’ us stay and play, Mr an’ Mrs Potter,’ he said.